Oxygen–hemoglobin dissociation curve: Background

 Hemoglobin (Hb) is the primary vehicle for transporting oxygen in the blood.
-Each hemoglobin molecule has the capacity to carry four oxygen molecules.
-These molecules of oxygen bind to the iron of the heme prosthetic group.
+Each hemoglobin molecule can carry four oxygen molecules.
+These molecules of oxygen bind to the globin chain of the heme prosthetic group.

 When hemoglobin has no bound oxygen, nor bound carbon dioxide, it has the unbound conformation (shape).
-The binding of the first oxygen molecule induces change in the shape of the hemoglobin that increases its ability to bind to the other three oxygen molecules.
+The binding of the first oxygen molecule induces a change in the shape of the hemoglobin that increases its ability to bind to the other three oxygen molecules.

 In the presence of dissolved carbon dioxide, the pH of the blood changes; this causes another change in the shape of hemoglobin, which increases its ability to bind carbon dioxide and decreases its ability to bind oxygen.
 With the loss of the first oxygen molecule, and the binding of the first carbon dioxide molecule, yet another change in shape occurs, which further decreases the ability to bind oxygen, and increases the ability to bind carbon dioxide.
 The oxygen bound to the hemoglobin is released into the blood's plasma and absorbed into the tissues, and the carbon dioxide in the tissues is bound to the hemoglobin.

 In the lungs the reverse of this process takes place.
-With the loss of the first carbon dioxide molecule the shape again changes and makes it easier to release the other three carbon dioxides.
+With the loss of the first carbon dioxide molecule the shape again changes and makes it easier to release the other three carbon dioxide.

 Oxygen is also carried dissolved in the blood's plasma, but to a much lesser degree.
 Hemoglobin is contained in red blood cells.
 Hemoglobin releases the bound oxygen when carbonic acid is present, as it is in the tissues.
 In the capillaries, where carbon dioxide is produced, oxygen bound to the hemoglobin is released into the blood's plasma and absorbed into the tissues.

 How much of that capacity is filled by oxygen at any time is called the oxygen saturation.
 Expressed as a percentage, the oxygen saturation is the ratio of the amount of oxygen bound to the hemoglobin, to the oxygen-carrying capacity of the hemoglobin.
 The oxygen-carrying capacity of hemoglobin is determined by the type of hemoglobin present in the blood.
 The amount of oxygen bound to the hemoglobin at any time is related, in large part, to the partial pressure of oxygen to which the hemoglobin is exposed.
 In the lungs, at the alveolar–capillary interface, the partial pressure of oxygen is typically high, and therefore the oxygen binds readily to hemoglobin that is present.
-As the blood circulates to other body tissue in which the partial pressure of oxygen is less, the hemoglobin releases the oxygen into the tissue because the hemoglobin cannot maintain its full bound capacity of oxygen in the presence of lower oxygen partial pressures.
+As the blood circulates to other body tissues in which the partial pressure of oxygen is less, the hemoglobin releases the oxygen into the tissue because the hemoglobin cannot maintain its full bound capacity of oxygen in the presence of lower oxygen partial pressures.